tammets/RDF-CM-demo/README.md

 - `src/layout/Layout.tsx` – Sidebar shell shared by all routes
 - `src/api/curriculumClient.ts` – In-memory/localStorage curriculum dataset and helper functions
 - `src/components/*` – Reusable UI widgets

+### Skillbit / Osaoskused model

+Each learning outcome can now contain a flat list of skill-bits (osaoskused).
+They have a required label plus an optional manual order value and are stored in `curriculumClient` alongside the other entities.
+Inline editors on the Outcomes and Subjects pages let you add, edit, delete, and reorder these entries; the Browse view shows them read-only.
+The export page emits `eduschema:SkillBit` resources with `eduschema:hasSkillBit` / `eduschema:belongsToLearningOutcome` links so RDF consumers can traverse the hierarchy.

 ## Roadmap ideas